 - Create a sentence that describes the new belief, write it down, and read it as many times as possible each day

 - Imagine you believe it.
-Did you know the brain can’t tell the difference between imagination and memories!
+Did you know the brain can’t tell the difference between imagination and memories?
 Even though a memory is about something that actually happened, and imagination is about something that has not yet happened, the brain uses the same process to create a mental picture of it.
 Use imagination to your advantage!
 Imagine everything about the new belief as intensely as possible.
-You do this by visualization.
+You do this using visualization.

 - Visualize how you will think, feel and act once you are the person who is demonstrating this belief.
 Make a movie in your mind.

 - Practice, practice, practice.
 Think about your new belief by writing it, reading it out loud, journaling about it, and saving images that remind you of it and help you visualize it.